Owen Miller Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.11 team ERA ranks 13th across all league pitching staffs.
+- The Angels' 4.04 team ERA ranks 13th among all MLB pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs surrendered (27 total, one per game).
+- Angels pitchers combine to surrender 28 total home runs at a rate of one per game (to rank 15th in baseball).

-- Anderson gets the start for the Angels, his fifth of the season.
-He is 1-0 with a 7.20 ERA and 11 strikeouts through 20 2/3 innings pitched.
+- Detmers (0-1) takes the mound for the Angels in his fifth start of the season.
+He's put together a 4.15 ERA in 21 2/3 innings pitched, with 25 strikeouts.

-- His last time out was out of the bullpen on Sunday when the lefty threw 2/3 innings against the Kansas City Royals while allowing hits.
+- The lefty's most recent time out came on Sunday against the Kansas City Royals, when he threw 5 2/3 innings, surrendering two earned runs while giving up seven hits.

-- The 33-year-old has put up an ERA of 7.20, with 5 strikeouts per nine innings, in four games this season.
-Opponents have a .317 batting average against him.
+- In four games this season, the 23-year-old has put up an ERA of 4.15, with 10.4 strikeouts per nine innings.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.